MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_Enable just-in-time access on a VM.md

 ---
 lab:
-    title: '10 - Enable just-in-time access on a VM'
+    title: '10 - Enable just-in-time access on VMs'
     module: 'Module 03 - Configure and manage threat protection by using Microsoft Defender for Cloud'
 ---

-# Lab 10: Enable just-in-time access on a VM
+# Lab 10: Enable just-in-time access on a VMs

 # Student lab manual